Eman08/Final_Grad_Submission/README.md

 ## Downloading the installer:

-Download the file installer and unzip it, here you will find a lawflow.exe file
+Download the file installer and unzip it, you will find a lawflow.exe file
 ![image](https://user-images.githubusercontent.com/77325198/206891022-b6923c24-ef41-4b66-8d3d-1d6040c9c599.png)

 For the purpose of testing, we have already set up an account that you may wish to use: